gdelataillade/alarm/README.md

 loopAudio |   `bool`     | If true, audio will repeat indefinitely until alarm is stopped. vibrate |   `bool`     | If true, device will vibrate indefinitely until alarm is stopped.
 If [loopAudio] is set to false, vibrations will stop when audio ends. fadeDuration |   `double`     | Duration, in seconds, over which to fade the alarm volume.
-Set to 0 by default, which means no fade. notificationTitle |   `String`     | The title of the notification triggered when alarm rings if app is on background. notificationBody | `String` | The body of the notification. enableNotificationOnKill |   `bool`     | Whether to show a notification when application is killed to warn the user that the alarm he set may not ring.
+Set to 0 by default, which means no fade. notificationTimeZonId |   `String`     | The time zone id of the notification triggered when alarm rings if app is on background.
+If not set, the time zone ID of UTC will be used. notificationTitle |   `String`     | The title of the notification triggered when alarm rings if app is on background. notificationBody | `String` | The body of the notification. enableNotificationOnKill |   `bool`     | Whether to show a notification when application is killed to warn the user that the alarm he set may not ring.
 Enabled by default.